• Home

 Racial diversity does not necessarily follow economic diversity

-Were it not for the focus on earnings, those reductions could have been more pronounced, according to Richard Kahlenberg, a fellow at the Progressive Policy Institute who supports affirmative action policies based on socioeconomic status.
-He characterized the most recent Pell data as “a significant step in the right direction.”
+Without the emphasis on income, those decreases might have been even steeper, said Richard Kahlenberg, a researcher at the Progressive Policy Institute who advocates for class-based affirmative action.
+He called the latest Pell figures “a significant step in the right direction.”

 “Economic diversity is important in its own right,” he said.
 “It’s important that America’s leadership class — which disproportionately derives from selective colleges — include people who’ve faced economic hardships in life.”

-Swarthmore College experienced the most significant surge in Pell Grant recipients, increasing from 17% to 30% over the past year.
+Swarthmore College saw the most dramatic leap in Pell enrollment, jumping from 17% to 30% last year.

 “In a race neutral environment, those numbers are likely to drop,” Jim Bock, the admissions dean, said in a statement.
 “Not all minority students are low-income, and not all majority students have significant financial means.”